tessercat/pbx-docs/client/notes.md

 and send an `offer` message
 directly to another peer.

-If the offering peer receives `close` in response, the offering peer closes the Connection object.
+When the offering peer receives `close` in response, the offering peer closes its Connection object.

 The offering peer
 can rescind its offer
+before the other peer accepts
 by closing its Connection object and sending `close` to the other peer.